YourNiceCv

 Mistake: Including a Headshot Photo

-Fix: UK employers don't expect photos (unlike Germany/France).
+Fix: US employers don't expect photos (unlike Germany/France).
 It may trigger unconscious bias concerns.

 ❌